gazebosim/gz-sim/README.md

 ** Igntion <project-name> classes and functions for robot applications.**

-Ignition <IGN_PROJECT_NAME> is a component in the ignition framework, a set of libraries designed to rapidly develop robot applications.
+Ignition <project-name> is a component in the ignition framework, a set of libraries designed to rapidly develop robot applications.

   [http://ignitionrobotics.org](http://ignitionrobotics.org)